justinmbaltazar/WebpageKeywordRemover/README.md

 # WebpageKeywordRemover

+## Setup

+- Install the appropriate version of [Tampermonkey](https://www.tampermonkey.net) for your browser if you have not done so already.

 ## Installation
 - Between "Installed userscripts" and "Utilites", hit "Settings".
 - Beside "General" make sure "Config mode" is set to "Advanced" via the dropdown menu.